anhaidgroup/active_matcher/examples/Single-Machine-Example.md

-## Running ActiveMatcher on a Single Machine
+## Running ActiveMatcher on a Single Machine (the Basic Mode)

 Here we will walk through an example of running ActiveMatcher on a single machine.
 In particular, we show how to create a Python program step by step, then execute it.
 We assume you have installed ActiveMatcher on a single machine, using [this guide](https://github.com/anhaidgroup/active_matcher/blob/docs/doc/installation-guides/install-single-machine.md).

+ActiveMatcher can be run in either the basic mode or the advanced mode.
+This document describes the basic mode.
+We motivate the advanced mode and describe it [here](https://github.com/anhaidgroup/active_matcher/blob/main/examples/advance-example.md).
+If you want to learn the advanced mode, we recommend learning the basic mode described in this document first.

 ### Step 1: Download the Datasets